sajjadGG/book-python/advanced/generator/inspect.rst

 * ``sys.getsizeof(obj)`` calls ``obj.__sizeof__()`` method
 * ``sys.getsizeof(obj)`` adds an additional garbage collector overhead if the ``obj`` is managed by the garbage collector

+* 104 bytes for generator in Python 3.10
+* 112 bytes for generator in Python 3.9
+* 112 bytes for generator in Python 3.8
+* 120 bytes for generator in Python 3.7

 >>> from sys import getsizeof
 >>>
 >>>